 After reboot, you can add the released letter for your drive.
-And next, let’s see the fourth reason for losing drive letters.
+Next, let’s see the fourth reason for losing drive letters.

 Drive Letter Disappears after Reboot

-When browsing Windows Forum and Windows Seven Forums (2 well known technical forums about Windows) I found a lot of people were talking about the problem that drive letters disappear after every reboot.
+When browsing Windows Forum and Windows Seven Forums (2 well known technical forums about Windows), I found a lot of people talking about the problem that drive letters are disappearing after every reboot.
 Of course, the same issue can be found in other websites or forums since this is a quite common error.
-Next, let’s see an example coming from Windows Seven Forums.

 The following screenshot shows the 465GB NTFS partition on Disk 1 has the letter E:

 However, after every reboot, the letter will be missing:

-If the user wants o use the partition normally, he has to assign drive letter every time, which is so troublesome.
+If I want to use the partition normally, I have to assign drive letter every time, which is so troublesome.

-After lots of searches on Google I found this error often occurs on Western Digital hard disk, so it may be a bug of WD hard disk.
-And someone gives the suggestion: fill the disk with zero MiniTool Partition Wizard, which is a freeware for Windows home users, can help complete this task in very simple steps.
+After lots of searches on Google, I found this error often occurs on Western Digital hard disk, so it may be a bug of WD hard disk.
+And someone gives the suggestion: fill the disk with zero.
+MiniTool Partition Wizard, a freeware for Windows home users, can help complete this task in very simple steps.

-However, before zero filling the hard disk, users need to backup all desired files, because this will erase both file system and data.
+However, before zero filling the hard disk, we need to backup all desired files, because this will erase both file system and data.
 For steps to backup a disk, please see Copy Disk.
 After the backup has been created, we can wipe the disk without any worry.

 How to Erase Disk with MiniTool Partition Wizard

-Firstly, run and launch the freeware to get its main window below:
+Firstly, run and launch the freeware to get its main window.

 Here we can see all recognized hard disks.
 To wipe a disk, please select the target disk and click "Wipe Disk" feature from the left action pane to get the following interface: